-Herod Antipas, ruler over Galilee and Perea, heard stories about Jesus.
-The range of his thoughts, expressed by Luke, are confusion to curiosity.
-Herod may have started to feel concern over the possibility of a growing revolt, some guilt for his execution of John the Baptist, or just curiosity to see what this man was all about and if this Jesus could accomplish even half of the things Herod had heard about him.
-One question that did not seem to cross Herod’s mind was if he had any interest in changing his life and becoming a follower of Jesus.
+Herod Antipas, the ruler over Galilee and Perea, heard stories about Jesus.
+The range of his thoughts, expressed by Luke, is confusion to curiosity.
+Herod may have started to feel concern over the possibility of a growing revolt, some guilt for his execution of John the Baptist, or just curiosity to see what this man was all about.
+Could this Jesus accomplish even half of the things Herod had heard about him?
+One question that did not seem to cross Herod’s mind was, did he have any interest in changing his life and becoming a follower of Jesus?

-One could ask why does this question about Jesus persist?
+One could ask why this question about Jesus persists?
 One answer is that we are finite beings seeking to understand an infinite Mystery.
 The full comprehension of the reality of Jesus existing as fully human and fully divine, dying on the cross, conquering death through his resurrection and ascending to the Father transcends even the wonderful intellect and ability to reason that we have been blessed with.
 Also, Jesus’ invitation is a universal but personal one.
 Each person has to encounter Jesus for her or himself.

-Jesus called the Twelve, one by one.
-Jesus called Mary Magdalene, St. Irenaeus, St Thomas Aquinas, St Francis and Clare of Assisi, St Catherine of Siena, St Teresa of Avila and St John of the Cross, St Ignatius, St Mother Teresa, Thomas Merton, Dorothy Day, and he calls each of us to himself as well.
+Jesus called the Twelve, one by one as well as Mary Magdalene, St. Irenaeus, St Thomas Aquinas, St Francis and Clare of Assisi, St Catherine of Siena, St Teresa of Avila and St John of the Cross, St Ignatius, St Mother Teresa, Thomas Merton, Dorothy Day, and he calls each one of us as well.
 He did not call us to just merely embrace a new philosophy, a new ethical way of life, or even a new religion.
 Jesus called and calls us to be a part of his Body, the Mystical Body of Christ.

-Who is Jesus?
-Jesus is the Christ, the Son of the living God, who became incarnate, who became one with us in our humanity so we could be one with him in his divinity.
-May we say yes to his invitation and continue to walk this journey together.
-Life with Jesus isn’t perfect, and we will at times echo St Teresa of Avila, who stated after she was thrown from a carriage into a mud puddle, “If you treat your friends this way, it is no wonder you have so few.”
-But we will also experience moments of inexpressible joy, of wonder and exhilaration, and feel blessed when Jesus works through us, and loves through us to be present for and help others.
-Let us be grateful for this journey with Jesus and continue to look forward to what lies ahead as we are perfected in Jesus!
-If there are any on of you sitting on the fence, jump on down, and come along!
+Life with Jesus isn’t perfect and we will at times echo St Teresa of Avila, who stated after she was thrown from a carriage into a mud puddle, “If you treat your friends this way, it is no wonder you have so few.”
+But we will, as did Teresa, also experience moments of inexpressible joy, of wonder and exhilaration, and feel blessed when Jesus works and loves through us.